The Difference Between a Freelancer, Agency, and Animation Studio

 • Filling gaps on an internal team

-• Speed on tightly defined deliverables
+• Moving fast on tightly defined deliverables

 2. Agencies